Shachar-Oron/thesis_results/README.md

 To classify Parkinson’s disease (PD) patients and healthy controls based on pupil dynamics, a deep learning (DL) model was developed and trained on time-series pupil diameter data.
 This folder contains preprocessing scripts, analyses, and the model implementation.

 ### pupil dynamics
+This folder contains scripts and analyses related to pupil dynamics, focusing on the Fast Fourier Transform (FFT) of pupil diameter data and statistical comparisons between groups.

-1. **fft_pupil_size.py** – Computes the Fast Fourier Transform (FFT) on pupil diameter data for each patient in different walking sessions.
+1.  **fft_pupil_size - Copy.py** – Computes the Fast Fourier Transform (FFT) on pupil diameter data for each patient in different walking sessions.
 The FFT decomposes a time-domain signal (pupil diameter changes over time) into its frequency components.
+The "Copy" in the filename indicates this is an anonymized version.
+2.  **fft_results_report - Copy.xlsx** – An Excel report containing the results of the FFT analysis.
+This file likely includes frequency domain features extracted from the pupil diameter data, such as dominant frequencies and power spectral densities.
+The "Copy" in the filename indicates this is an anonymized version.
+3.  **gaze_positions_mean_and_std.py** – Calculates the mean and standard deviation of gaze positions.
+This script likely analyzes gaze data to understand the variability and central tendency of gaze behavior during different walking conditions.
+4.  **group_mean_fft_areas.xlsx, group_mean_fft_areas2.xlsx, group_mean_fft_areas3.xlsx, group_mean_fft_areas4.xlsx** – Excel files likely containing the mean FFT areas (or other relevant FFT features) for different groups or conditions.
+These files may represent summarized results used for statistical comparisons.
+5.  **Interactive_FFT_Group_Means.html, Interactive_FFT_Group_Means2.html, Interactive_FFT_Group_Means3.html, Interactive_FFT_Group_Means4.html** – Interactive HTML reports or visualizations of the group mean FFT results.
+These files likely allow for dynamic exploration of the data, potentially including interactive plots and tables.
-2. **wilcoxone_fft_areas.py** – Performs a statistical test to compare FFT analysis results between groups.
+6.  **mannwhitney_test_results.xlsx** – An Excel file containing the results of Mann-Whitney U tests, a non-parametric statistical test used to compare two independent groups.
+This test is likely used to determine if there are significant differences in FFT features between patient groups.
+7.  **PATIENTS_pupil_diameter_and_d...** – (Filename truncated) This file likely contains raw or processed pupil diameter data for individual patients, possibly including time-series data and associated metadata.
-3. **pupil_diameter.py** – Processes data by filtering relevant files based on user-selected criteria, extracting and analyzing pupil diameters with confidence levels, and generating an Excel report with individual and group statistics.
+8.  **pupil_diameter - Copy.py** – Processes data by filtering relevant files based on user-selected criteria, extracting and analyzing pupil diameters with confidence levels, and generating an Excel report with individual and group statistics.
+The "Copy" in the filename indicates this is an anonymized version.